-NY Governor Andrew Cuomo Says He’s ‘Afraid,’ ‘Hurt,’ As A Result Of The Coronavirus Pandemic
+Andrew Cuomo Says He’s ‘Afraid,’ ‘Hurt,’ As A Result Of The Coronavirus Pandemic

 Because New York has been impacted so severely, Cuomo’s daily press briefings have become a source of information about the virus for many across the country.
 In those briefings, Cuomo said he tries to strike a consoling tone, even as he delivers new information about the virus.

-Cuomo was also asked about his relationship with President Trump in the interview, and said that he couldn’t speak about it on the record.
-He did acknowledge that he had been very critical of the president in the past, but said that the situation he had been presented with was bigger than politics.
+Cuomo was also asked about his relationship with President Trump in the interview and said that he couldn’t speak about it on the record.
+He did acknowledge that he had been very critical of the president in the past but said that the situation he had been presented with was bigger than politics.
 He also said that the best way for New York to make it through the pandemic was with plenty of help from the federal government.